johnnolan/wild-magic-surge-5e/README.md

 });
 ```

-Runs when you set the module to prompt you when a spell is used by a PC with the Wild Magic Feat.
-Returns `true`.
+Runs when you set the module to `Descending Dice` and the dice value changes.
+Returns `string`.

 ### wild-magic-surge-5e.IncrementalCheckChanged